Redefining Obesity in Veterinary Medicine: Making the Case for "Clinical Obesity"

 Global Shift to “Clinical Obesity”

-The Lancet Diabetes and Endocrinology Commission on Clinical Obesity will host a global online event on January 16, 2025, to discuss shifting the conversation toward “clinical obesity.”
-Over a year ago, the commission announced that new terminology was necessary, especially in response to the global surge in the usage of GLP1 medications.
-The commission’s peer-reviewed findings will be published in the journal a few days before the event.
+The Lancet Diabetes and Endocrinology Commission on Clinical Obesity published its findings in January 2025, shifting the conversation in human medicine toward "clinical obesity."
+The commission had announced more than a year earlier that new terminology was necessary, particularly in response to the global surge in GLP-1 medication use.

-The authors aim to provide “a medically coherent framework for disease diagnosis” and “settle the ongoing dispute over obesity as a disease.”
-We’re working on this for veterinary medicine.
+The authors aimed to provide a medically coherent framework for disease diagnosis and to settle the ongoing dispute over obesity as a disease.
+We're working on this for veterinary medicine.

 It’s Time for “Clinical Obesity” in Veterinary Medicine

-The Association for Pet Obesity Prevention (APOP) and the World Pet Obesity Association (WPOA) have been advocating for the use of the term “clinical obesity” in veterinary medicine for the past two years.
-Unfortunately, many in organized veterinary medicine continue to reject the idea that pet obesity is a distinct disease or that our current language has fallen short.
-Some of our leaders cling to the notion that we can “shame and blame” our way out of this crisis despite decades of evidence in human and pediatric medicine that prove them wrong.
-Change is hard.
+The Association for Pet Obesity Prevention (APOP) and the World Pet Obesity Association (WPOA) have advocated for the use of the term "clinical obesity" in veterinary medicine.
+Adoption has been uneven.
+Parts of organized veterinary medicine remain unconvinced that obesity in companion animals is a distinct disease, or that current language falls short.
+Some approaches continue to place responsibility primarily on owner behavior, despite evidence from human and pediatric medicine that this framing does not improve outcomes.

 Previous obesity classification schemes and nomenclature, such as "morbid obesity," "Stage 1 obesity," "metabolically healthy obesity (MHO)," or "medically unhealthy obesity (MUO)," fail to identify a clinical disease and are unwieldy.
 This is not to say they lack validity but rather that they have not gained widespread acceptance.
 Physicians have attempted similar approaches with similarly disappointing results.
 It's time to explore a new path forward.

-As evidence for an “obesity-first medical approach” in human medicine continues to grow, this term will become more consequential.
-Over time, we anticipate the development of more rigorous and sophisticated diagnostic algorithms and tools to substantiate the term’s use in veterinary medicine.
+As evidence for an obesity-first medical approach in human medicine continues to grow, these distinctions will become more consequential.
+Over time, we anticipate the development of more rigorous and sophisticated diagnostic algorithms and tools to support their use in veterinary medicine.

 The Power of “Clinical”

-In both human and veterinary medicine, the belief is that by introducing a new obesity term using "clinical," both medical professionals and the general public will recognize it as "different" and, hopefully, "a disease."
+In both human and veterinary medicine, the expectation is that introducing a new obesity term using "clinical" will help medical professionals and the general public recognize it as different, and as a disease.

 As new obesity diagnostic capabilities and treatments become available, new language will be required.
 Veterinary medicine needs to learn from our human colleagues and begin transitioning to enhanced communication as new therapies and tests evolve.

-The body mass index (BMI) has experienced similar shortcomings.
-Although it is a validated obesity screening tool and useful in population analyses, it is inappropriate as the sole basis for diagnosing obesity in an individual.
+The body mass index has similar limitations.
+It is a validated screening tool and useful in population analyses, but it is inappropriate as the sole basis for diagnosing obesity in an individual.

-By adding an initial requirement of “obesity plus,” we complete the diagnosis by incorporating objective findings.
-In the near future, I expect advanced diagnostic testing to facilitate even earlier, more precise, and accurate diagnosis.
+The Three A's complete the diagnosis by requiring a documented abnormality and a supported attribution alongside the adiposity finding.
+In the near future, I expect advanced diagnostic testing to facilitate earlier and more precise assessment.nostic testing to facilitate even earlier, more precise, and accurate diagnosis.

 A New Era of Veterinary Clinical Obesity

-The next decade will be an exciting time in the diagnosis and treatment of both human and animal obesity.
+The next decade will be an important time in the diagnosis and treatment of both human and animal obesity.
 Veterinary medicine has the opportunity to avoid many mistakes human obesity medicine has encountered over the past three decades, including those related to nomenclature and communication strategies.
-The Lancet Clinical Obesity Commission has recognized the need for immediate change and has worked at breakneck speed with over 75 global organizations committed to redefining obesity medicine.
+The Lancet Commission on Clinical Obesity worked with over 75 global organizations committed to redefining obesity medicine.

 If you’re interested in helping us better understand and define veterinary clinical obesity, contact us.
 Together, we can promote better health and quality of life for our patients.